Updates on services, resources, and support available to help you carry on with your work and research.

 Standard loan periods are now in operation across all our libraries.
 Please check individual libraries for details.

-If you are in Oxford, items should be returned to the library from which they were borrowed or via a temporary loan return hub.
+If you are in Oxford, items should be returned to the library from which they were borrowed.

 If you are not in Oxford, you can send items to us using the Royal Mail Tracked service or contact us if you are based internationally.